 Honors and Awards

-- Best Lawyers in America, 2010– Present
+- Recognized by Best Lawyers in America, 2010–present

 - Listed by Benchmark Litigation as a "Local Litigation Star" in the District of Columbia, 2015

-- Voted Top Lawyer, Bankruptcy, The Washington Business Journal, 2006, 2007
+- Voted Top Lawyer, Bankruptcy, by The Washington Business Journal, 2006 and 2007 (finalist 2008)

 In the Media